arangodb/docs/3.6/arangosearch-analyzers.md

 Analyzers can be used on their own to tokenize and normalize strings in AQL queries with the [`TOKENS()` function](aql/functions-arangosearch.html#tokens).

-How analyzers process values depends on their type and configuration.
+How Analyzers process values depends on their type and configuration.
 The configuration is comprised of type-specific properties and list of features.
 The features control the additional metadata to be generated to augment View indexes, to be able to rank results for instance.